 Furthermore, U.S. states are constantly adopting new laws or amending existing laws relating to data privacy and security and consumer protection, which requires our frequent attention.
 For example, the CCPA creates new individual privacy rights for California consumers and places increased privacy and security obligations on entities handling personal data of consumers or households.
 The CCPA requires covered companies to provide new disclosure to consumers about such companies' data collection, use and sharing practices, provide such consumers new ways to opt-out of certain sales or transfers of personal information, and provide consumers with a private right of action in connection with certain types of security incidents.
+The

-The CCPA has been amended by the CPRA, which largely took effect on January 1, 2023.
+CCPA has been amended by the CPRA, which largely took effect on January 1, 2023.
 The CPRA also created a new state agency (the CPPA) vested with authority to implement and enforce the CCPA.
 New implementing regulations are expected to be introduced by the CPPA.
 Virginia also recently enacted a similar state privacy law, the Virginia Consumer Data Privacy Act (the "VDCPA"), and Colorado, Connecticut and Utah also have similar laws in place.
+The Iowa Consumer Data Protection Act will go into effect on January 1, 2025.
+On May 1, 2023, Indiana became the seventh state to pass similar data privacy legislation, the Indiana Data Privacy Law, which will become effective January 1, 2026.
+The Tennessee Information Protection Act, enacted on May 11, 2023, will go into effect on July 1, 2024.
+On May 19, 2023, Montana became the ninth state to enact a comprehensive consumer privacy law, the Montana Consumer Data Privacy Act, which goes into effect October 1, 2024.
 New legislation enacted in various other states will continue to shape the data privacy environment nationally.
 Certain state laws may be more stringent or broader in scope, or offer greater individual rights, with respect to confidential, sensitive and personal information than federal, international, or other state laws, and such laws may differ from each other, which may complicate compliance efforts.
 The effects on our business of the CCPA, VDCPA, and other similar state privacy laws and general consumer protection authorities are potentially significant, and may require us to modify our data processing practices and policies and to incur substantial costs and expenses in an effort to so comply.
 Privacy laws and regulations are constantly evolving and there are a number of legislative proposals at both the state and federal levels that could impose new obligations or limitations in areas affecting our business.